HenkWillcock/SWEN301ArchitectureProject/Essay.md

 Repository: https://github.com/ravijoshiBITS/ChessMaster

 ChessMaster is a simple graphical chess game which can be played on a desktop.
-It features a basic AI for single player play.
+It supports two player gameplay, and also features a basic minmax AI for single player play.

 ### 1.1 Build Platform